hardolf/JRiver.MediaCenter/docs/solution-overview.en.md

 `Stands4Service.cs:309-312` — the service is left to report it itself), but the `DailyQuota` column in the service form displays the value.

+> **Clarification 2026-08-27.** The consequence is smaller than the text suggests: the property is
+> XML-serialized along with the service and therefore sits in the data file, independently of
+> `App.config`.
+The calculation in `IsQuotaExceededAsync` does have a value to work with — only the
+> `App.config` route is broken.
+See §9.7.

 ### 9.4 `IsConfigurationFileUsed` is `static` (low, new)

 `AbstractLyricService.cs:98` declares it `public static bool`, yet it is assigned per instance in